frederic-perez/AmE-dictionary/data/dictionary.md

 __cesspool__ _n_ :seven::hammer: _The journalist cesspool._
 __CFL__ _Compact fluorescent lamp._
 __chads__ _n_
+__chafe at the bit__ _idiom_ To be impatient and/or eager for something to happen or over some delay.
+Used to liken someone to an overexcited horse straining against its bit (the metal piece of the harness that fits between its jaws).
 __chafe<sup>1</sup>__ _v_ :eight: (chafes, chafed, chafing) If a part of your body chafes or if something chafes it, it becomes sore because of something rubbing against it. _Her bare ankles chafing against the tops of her tennis shoes._
 __chafe<sup>2</sup>__ _n_
 __chafer__ _n_